|

 behind the Bwlch and we realised it was a Typhoon.

-Once I caught a glimpse of the distinctive blue 6
+Once I caught glimpse of the distinctive 6

 |